derekwongtf/data-engineering_projects/README.md

 Infrastructure
 The following tools and technologies are used:

-Cloud - Google Cloud Platform
+* Cloud - Google Cloud Platform

-Infrastructure as Code software - Terraform Containerization - Docker, Docker Compose
+* Infrastructure as Code software - Terraform

 Batch Processing - Python, Spark
 Orchestration - Prefect
 Transformation - dbt